Welcome to the KVFinder-web service!

 Hydropathy characterization provides valuable insights into the water attractiveness and types of interactions at the interface of the binding site.

-KVFinder-web service requirements and limitations
+Requirements and limitations

-- The grid spacing is preset to 0.6 A to avoid unnecessary time-consuming jobs.
+- The grid spacing is fixed to 0.6 Å to prevent unnecessary time-consuming jobs;

-This website is free and open to all users and there is no login requirement.
+This website is free and open to all users, and there is no login requirement.

-About KVFinder-web
+About

 The KVFinder suite